MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 ### One step further

 Taking this approach a bit further and ensuring ALL deployments are matching the requirements we can adjust the Pester test.
 We can get all config files by using `Get-ChildItem` on a `Path` that contain the config files to the deployment.
-(Or you can query the Configuration Database or any other API).
-Or any other query to get the configuration or really just the resources name, resource group name or type.
+Or any other query against the Configuration Database or API to get the configuration or really just the resources name, resource group and/or resource type.

 After the config is loaded we iterate through the list and invoke the same specification.